-Fall is the best time to plant a fescue lawn.
-The establishment process fescue can be divided into three areas.
+The establishment process for fescue can be divided into three areas.
 The first, soil preparation which is generally most important; the second involves proper seeding; and the third includes care and maintenance for two to four weeks after planting.